top of page

 CT College of Technology and MET2 Cohort Presentations

 The National Science Foundation funded National Center for Next Generation Manufacturing sponsored the latest Connecticut College of Technology meeting, held at the University of Hartford on Friday, April 17th, 2026.
-This meeting offered the 2026 Mechanical Engineering Technologies & Manufacturing Engineering Technologies ( MET2) cohort an opportunity to showcase their project progress, and the University of Hartford kindly arranged a tour of the campus's manufacturing and engineering labs.
+This meeting offered the 2026 Mechanical Engineering Technologies & Manufacturing Engineering Technologies (MET2) cohort an opportunity to showcase their project progress.
+The University of Hartford kindly arranged a tour of the campus's manufacturing and engineering labs.
 Additionally, the 2026 NASA CT Space Grant Consortium Community College Drone Challenge was held at the university, allowing meeting participants to watch the challenge live from their conference room.

 Student volunteers at the University of Hartford for the check-in of the NASA Community College Drone Challenge.